 Homesense is part of the TK Maxx family who have been supporting Enable Ireland since 1997.
 So far, raising over €2.5 million to support over 15,500 children and young people with disabilities and their families in local communities, in 14 counties across Ireland.

-We are excited to be building upon our existing relationship with Enable Ireland to fulfil our commitment in helping vulnerable children, in our local communities, to achieve their potential.
+We are excited to be building upon our existing relationship with Enable Ireland to fulfil our commitment in supporting services for children with disabilities in our local communities.